Release Of Five New Nematode Packs To Combat More Insect Pests Naturally

 There is a further release of new nematode products specifically to treat larvae of the following pests:

 Our new nematode packs include Codling Moth Killer Nematodes.
 A natural protection is now available for your apples this summer!

-It is not only nematodes that are multiplying, we also have new predatory mites and new ways of using them.
-One of our predatory mites; Amblyseius andersoni, was seen as a useful early season control of spider mites but recent trials has shown its use as a whitefly egg predator.
-It is also active at quite low temperatures for a predatory mite.
-This enables it to be introduced to plants when temperatures are to low for our standard whitefly control: Encarsia formosa.
+It is not only nematodes that are multiplying, we now also have available new predatory mites, and new ways of using them.
+One of these predatory mites, the Amblyseius andersoni, was seen as a useful early season control for Spider Mites, but recent trials have shown its use as a Whitefly egg predator.
+It is also active at quite low temperatures for a predatory mite, remaining active at temperatures as low as 6°C. This enables it to be introduced to plants when temperatures are too low for our standard whitefly control: Encarsia formosa.